influenzanet/python-ifncli/docs/reponse-db-build.md

 - The export profile must have `survey_info` entry to ensure survey schema is available

 The build commands comes in 2 flavors:
-- response:db:build : Build analysis table for **one** survey
+- response:db:build: Build analysis database for several surveys
-- response:db:build-plan: Build analysis database for several surveys
+- response:db:build-survey : Build analysis table for **one** survey

 In production for daily you probably only use the second one (build-plan), the first one is more useful in case of problem or during the setup phase.